swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

-To learn more about the specific restrictions, please refer to [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md).
+To learn more about the specific restrictions, please refer to [SE-0336: Distributed Actor Isolation][isolation].

 Now in the next sections, we will explore in depth why this parameter was necessary to enforce to begin with.